CS699-IITB-Autumn-2021/project-code_busters/README.md

 A login page could now be accessed by visiting the URL http://127.0.0.1:8000.
 Using the "Register here" button in the login page, new users can register and get access to the discussion forum.

 ## Primary stakeholders of the product built
-The platform would be used by students and faculties
+The platform would be used by students and faculties of IIT Bombay.

 ## Team details along with the contribution
 Team Name: Code Busters <br/>